junghun-K/Drone_simulation/labs/lab02-web-sockets/README.md

  1. You will see the response under the text box on the view.
  2. You will see the command on the command line from the transit_service

+**Check Off** - If you see the two items above, you can check off this section of the lab.

 ### Run the schedular

 Now navigate to a different view using the same Transit Service API.
 Navigate to http://127.0.0.1:8081/schedule.html

+This modified view from Lab 01 uses Javascript to interactively schedule trips.
+You can now enter a name, click on multiple locations on the map, and schedule a trip.
+Notice that when you schedule a trip a command is run in the back-end.
+This is called via the api.sendCommand(...) in the view here: https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/web/schedule.html#L85.

+Your task is to add two new api commands detailed in the `TODO:` comments in schedule.html.
+The first command should tell the controller to call the model's ScheduleTrip(...) command.
+You will need to edit the JSON in the command so that the trip is scheduled in the model and it is reported in the [api.onmessage(...)](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/web/schedule.html#L69) method.
+If done correctly, you will see a blue popup (see original project demo) that says "Your trip is scheduled!"

+__Hint:__ Understand how the controller connects to the model in the [ReceiveCommand(...)](https://github.umn.edu/umn-csci-3081-s22/shared-upstream/blob/main/labs/lab02-web-sockets/transit_service.cc#L63) function.

+**Check Off** - If you see the popup, you can get this portion of the lab checked off.

+**Challenge** - Do the second TODO item where you call the model's CreateEntity(...) function.

 ## Done